Primordial Black Holes and Scalar-induced Gravitational Waves in Sneutrino Hybrid Inflation: Embedding in a Realistic Framework: Sneutrino Hybrid Inflation

 In this section, we explore the SUSY imprints in the SIGWs and the PBHs.
 We explore the supersymmetric hybrid inflation as a realistic model where the inflation is driven by a singlet sneutrino $\tilde{N}_R$.
 Consider the superpotential \cite{Antusch:2004hd},

 where $\kappa$ and $(\lambda_{N})$ are dimensionless Yukawa couplings and ${M'},M_1$ and $M_\star$ are three independent mass parameters.
-The superfields $\Hat{N}$, $\Hat{\phi}$ and $\Hat{S}$ contain the bosonic components which are respectively: the singlet sneutrino $\Hat{N}$ which plays the role of the inflaton; the waterfall field $\Hat{\phi}$, which is not exactly at zero during inflation but slightly off due to the presence of the linear term and develops a non-zero vacuum expectation value (vev) after inflation; and the singlet field $S$ which is held at zero during and after inflation.
+The superfields $\Hat{N}$, $\Hat{\phi}$ and $\Hat{S}$ contain the bosonic components which are respectively: the singlet sneutrino $\Hat{N}$ which plays the role of the inflaton; the waterfall field $\Hat{\phi}$, which is not exactly at zero during inflation but slightly off due to the presence of the linear term and develops a non-zero vacuum expectation value (vev) after inflation; and the singlet field $S$ is held at zero during and after inflation.
 Note that we assume a $Z_4$ symmetry to prevent an explicit right-handed (s)neutrino mass for the superfield containing the inflaton.
 Any other RH neutrinos are assumed to be singlets under the $Z_4$ and have large explicit masses.

 The vev of the waterfall field after inflation is fixed by the first term on the right-hand side in \cref{eq:W4CL}.
 During inflation, this term contributes a large vacuum energy to the potential.
 The waterfall superfield appears as $\Hat{\phi}^4/M^{'2}$ which will prevent the explicit singlet sneutrino masses via $Z_4$ discrete symmetry but this will be softly broken due to the presence of the linear term.
-The superpotential \cref{eq:W4CL} also respect the $U(1)_R$-symmetry and carries unit $R$-charge by assigning unit to $\Hat{S}$ and $1/2$ to $\Hat{N}$ The discrete subgroup of $Z_4$ symmetry acts as a matter parity under suitable conditions \cite{King:1997ia, Dvali:1997uq}.
+The superpotential \cref{eq:W4CL} also respect the $U(1)_R$-symmetry and carries unit $R$-charge by assigning unit to $\Hat{S}$ and $1/2$ to $\Hat{N}$.
+The discrete subgroup of $Z_4$ symmetry acts as a matter parity under suitable conditions \cite{King:1997ia, Dvali:1997uq}.
 The K\"ahler potential with non-zero F-terms during inflation is given as \cite{Antusch:2004hd}

-where the dots are for higher-order terms and $m_\text{Pl}=2.43\times 10^{18}$~GeV is the reduced Planck mass.
+where the dots are for higher-order terms \footnote{\Cref{potentialCl} is just used as a toy model without committing to a particle theory scenario like SUSY, etc. The results obtained in this toy model help us study the (s)neutrino model presented in \cref{snpotenCL} based on SUSY.
+For instance, the terms containing dimension-6 in \cref{potentialCl} in the realistic SUSY model are allowed under the assumed $Z_4$-symmetry.
+Such terms in SUSY (and SUGRA) with the cut-off scale $M_{\star}$ are perfectly consistent as the model is assumed to be valid up to this energy scale and not beyond that.
+For more details of such discussion see the original model presented in \cite{Antusch:2004hd}.} and $m_\text{Pl}=2.43\times 10^{18}$~GeV is the reduced Planck mass.
 The field $S$ acquires a large mass and sits at zero during inflation.
 The F-term scalar potential is given by \cite{Antusch:2004hd},

 Here, $z_i\in\{\Hat{N},\Hat{\phi},\Hat{S}\dots\}$ are the bosonic components of the superfields and,

 Assuming that $\Tilde{N}, \Tilde{\phi}$ and $S$ are effective gauge singlets and there are no relevant D-terms at the considered energy scale.
 In terms of real fields, the scalar potential for sneutrino hybrid inflation close to the critical point of instability, using \cref{eq:W4CL,noncanKahl}.
 We also incorporate a soft-breaking of $Z_4$-symmetry with a linear term, which as we will show will inflate topological defects and help us to control PBH overproduction \cite{Stamou:2024lqf,Afzal:2024xci} can be written as \cite{Antusch:2004hd},